Frequently Asked Questions (FAQs) Regarding Coronavirus Disease 2019 (COVID-19) Updated 6/1/2023

 - Answer: Per the COVID-19 Emergency Declaration Blanket Waivers & Flexibilities for Health Care Providers document released by CMS, AHCCCS will reimburse for services provided at or through an ACS, with a retroactive effective date of March 1, 2020 through the end of the emergency declaration.
 Such services shall be reimbursable, so long as those services performed are administered to a Title XIX or Title XXI eligible AHCCCS member, and are medically necessary, cost-effective, federally and state reimbursable, provided by an AHCCCS-registered provider.

-- Answer: Please see the AHCCCS September 8, 2021 memo.
+- Answer: Please see the MCO AHCCCS October 20, 2022 memo.
 This guidance does not apply to AHCCCS Fee for Service Programs.
-Fee for Service guidance, in coordination with tribal stakeholders, is available in this Fee for Service memo.
+Fee for Service guidance, in coordination with tribal stakeholders, is available in this August 2, 2022 Fee for Service memo.

 - 2. (updated 8/10/21) Question: Is AHCCCS willing to suspend medical record review audits and behavioral health chart audit review processes at this time?